 Freight and parcel are often mistaken due to them both being types of shipping.
 Here are some common misconceptions to give you a better understanding:

-- Freight delivery is curbside without moving assistance.
+Freight delivery is curbside without moving assistance.
 Your package will not be brought up to you or brought inside unless booked at shipping.
+If you need those types of services you would want to learn more about white glove delivery.
 You can find more info about that here.
-On the other hand, Parcel is brought to the mailbox or doorstep and often hand-delivered to you.
+On the other hand, a Parcel is brought to the mailbox or doorstep and often hand-delivered to you.

 Why Ship with FreightCenter?